Evolving self-service solutions – the Fayetteville Public Library journey

 The existing facility will remain open while the expansion is built.
 Once the new project is complete, the library will move into the expanded space and renovate the existing building.

-“If someone were building a brand-new library, I’d stress to them to go with one vendor for the whole RFID infrastructure.
+As Fayetteville Public Library gears up for this huge undertaking, Yandell has some words of advice for libraries just starting out.“If someone were building a brand-new library, I’d stress to them to go with one vendor for the whole RFID infrastructure.
 When we built our library, we had multiple vendors involved.
-Since then, we’ve really wished that everything was bibliotheca.
+Since then, we’ve really wished that everything was Bibliotheca.
 The sorter, gates, and selfChecks would’ve been much easier to deal with if we’d started with one integrated vendor.
 Especially now, with the ability to integrate and recommend digital cloudLibrary content, partnering with just one vendor allows for a better, holistic relationship for your technology needs.”